When Care Is Afloat, Accountability Cannot End at the Waterline

 After challenging the Army’s initial determination and pursuing accountability under the Military Claims Act, the officer has secured a six-figure settlement resolving her medical malpractice claim.

-She was represented by Dylan Thayer, Military Defense Attorney with the Law Offices of David P. Sheldon, PLLC.
+She was represented by the Law Offices of David P. Sheldon, PLLC.

 A Delay That Changed Everything